digitaltwinconsortium/ManufacturingOntologies/README.md

 <img src="Docs/arc.png" alt="arc" width="900" />

-## Deploy Azure IoT Operations on the Edge
+## Deploying Azure IoT Operations on the Edge

 Please make sure you have already started the production line simulation and enabled the Kubernetes Cluster for management via Azure Arc as described in the previous paragraph.
 Then, deploy Azure IoT Operations by following the instructions [here](https://learn.microsoft.com/en-us/azure/iot-operations/get-started/quickstart-deploy?tabs=windows#deploy-azure-iot-operations).